NeuroTechX/ntx_slack_archive/_montreal.md

  >fred-simard the hacked neurosky seems working.
 I see pink noise like spectrum.
 I haven't got ASSR or SSVEP working.
 Maybe due to the python library's fft (it does binning to output spectrum with 1 hz step) so I will check with raw fft data

+5/27/2017 3:13 AM

+ **fred-simard** :

+ >naoto One thing you might want to start doing is to record your data and work on your analysis offline.
+I know you ultimately want an online system, but that will definitely speed up the development of your analysis since you won't depend on a live connection and you'll be free to compare multiple approach on the same data.
+Only after it works offline, you adapt it for an online application.